rewindio/gitfetch/README.md

 # gitfetch

 Clone/fetch (or push to) git repositories.
-All method calls are non-blocking, so cloning/fetching multiple repositories in parallel is possible using Threads.
+All method calls are non-blocking, so cloning/fetching/pushing multiple repositories concurrently is possible using Threads.

-Supports GitHub authentication tokens for remote repositories using HTTP.
+Supports GitHub authentication tokens for remote repositories using HTTP basic auth.

 ## Installation

 place

 ```
-gem 'gitfetch', git: 'https://github.com/backhub/gitfetch.git', branch: 'master', submodules: true
+gem 'gitfetch'
 ```

 in your `Gemfile` and execute